corda/corda/readme.txt

     only valid for process=compile builds.
       default: false

-  * heapdump - if true, implement java.lang.Runtime.dumpHeap(String),
+  * heapdump - if true, implement avian.Machine.dumpHeap(String),
     which, when called, will generate a snapshot of the heap in a simple, ad-hoc format for memory profiling purposes.
 See heapdump.cpp for details.